 This is how the program works.
 Veterans and family members of veterans who wish to participate will submit a photograph, preferably one in uniform.
 These photos will be scanned and returned as soon as they can be processed.
 You may also email the photograph to us at email@example.com.

 All veterans are welcome, both past and present, including active, discharged, MIA, POW, and deceased.
 Please be sure to include the name of the veteran and the branch of service.
 If you know their service dates, please include those as well.

 The Supervisor of Elections office is encouraging all Taylor County voters to Vote in Honor of a Veteran.
 Our hope is to personalize the voting experience for everyone and show our gratitude to those who have given so much to us all so that we may continue to live in freedom and exercise our right to vote.

 There is a wall in the Taylor County Supervisor of Elections office designated as our Wall of Honor, and each veteran's photograph that is submitted to the program will be posted on that wall.
-All veteran biography forms submitted will be kept in a notebook inside the elections office for interested citizens to view.

 You don't have to be related to a veteran to vote in honor of one.
 You don't even need to know a veteran personally.
 You'll do your part if you simply go to the polls at election time and Vote in Honor of a Veteran.
 It's that simple.